Farah, Afghanistan: Sports

+Cricket and football are the most popular sports in Afghanistan.
+Other sports that people of Farah enjoy are futsal and volleyball.

 Books relating to Farah

 Little has been written about Farah; some fleeting references can be found in works related to Afghanistan or works that focus on the Great Game Politics of the UK and the Russian Empire during the 19th century.
 However, 2011 saw the publication of Words in the Dust by author Trent Reedy, who was one of the first American soldiers to enter Farah in 2004.
 His book, while fiction, is set in Farah City and the wider province.
 Also in 2021, Trent Reedy also published another book with a writer currently in Afghanistan named Jawad Arash.
 In the book Enduring Freedom, it was set in the province of Farah.